-Please be sure to talk with your guide about the quality of animal that you're looking for.
-In the field, your guide can help advise you as to the quality of animals you are seeing, but remember that ultimately you make the call as whether or not you shoot or don't shoot.
+Please be sure to discuss the quality of animal you're looking for with your guide.
+In the field, your guide can help advise you on the quality of animals you are seeing, but remember that ultimately, you make the call whether you shoot or don't shoot.
 We want you to harvest the largest animals possible, but every animal you let walk is a risk of not tagging out.
 Remember that opportunities are not unlimited on fair chase hunts.

 We are aggressive hunters.
-That's why we have killed over 90% harvest and 100% shot for the last 10 years.
+That's why we have over 90% harvest and 100% shot for the last 10 years.
 We like to walk and hike and glass for animals along the way.
-We are not trying to kill you, we just really want you to harvest as badly as you do!
-This means if you need a break you're going to have to tell us when YOU need to sit on waterholes and feeding areas to take a break and recharge.
-It's your hunt, you need to set the pace!
+We are not trying to kill you; we just really want you to harvest as badly as you do!
+This means if you need a break, you're going to have to tell us.
+If you need to sit on waterholes and feeding areas to take a break and recharge, let us know.
+It's your hunt; you need to set the pace!

 Rifle Hunters: PLEASE learn to shoot standing on sticks and sitting.
-You are going to be standing 50%- 45% sitting and 5% prone on shots here.
-It's not something you should do for the first time once here.
-Over brush is almost always the way you are going to get a shot.
+You will be standing 75% and sitting 20% and 5% prone on shots here.
+Shooting on sticks is not something you should do for the first time once here.
+Over brush is almost always how you will get a shot.
 We try for sitting shots anytime we can, but prone will almost never happen because of the terrain we hunt.

-Once you have your rifle ZERO AT 200 YDS start practicing shooting off sticks.
-Most of the guides like and will carry the BogPod tripod with the red foam grips.
+Once you have your rifle ZERO AT 200 YDS, start practicing shooting off sticks.
+Most guides like and will carry the BogPod tripod with the red foam grips.
 Primos also makes a nice trigger stick TRIPOD that is super easy to use and easy to find.
-Or get some other cheap off brand to practice, as you don't have to bring them with you, guides will carry their own.
+Or get some other cheap off-brand to practice, as you don't have to bring them with you; guides will carry their own.
 But please, for the good of your hunt, get ready to use sticks and shoot a bunch before the hunt starts.
-You'll be glad you did!
+Bring them; you'll be glad you did!